Generic simplicity of resonances in obstacle scattering: Agmon’s perturbation theory of resonances

-In this section we adapt the abstract framework introduced by Agmon \cite{agmon} to study the behavior of resonances under obstacle deformations in which the resonances will be characterized as the eigenvalues of a non-self-adjoint operator.
+In this section we adapt Agmon's perturbation theory of resonances \cite{agmon} to study resonances in obstacle scattering, in which resonances are realized as eigenvalues of a non-self-adjoint operator on an abstractly constructed Banach space.